slerman12/Help-me/3-Disproof.md

 Also, I replied to the email (while still officially a grad student) asking for evidence and my reply was ignored.
 It was the last message sent between us prior to [these ones](https://github.com/slerman12/BrokenWisdoms/blob/main/7-Ongoing.md) that I reinstated, also currently being ignored.

 It's taking me a year to write this.
 They couldn't even understand my research, and Michael isn't even in my field.
-Did they really expect me to convey all of this in person to them?
+Did they really expect me to convey all of this in person?
 I did my best to convey and elaborate on all of this at a safe distance and they ignored those emails too, and I requested that they respond.
+Whatever "mutual understanding" Michael could've been referring to, it was about him not about me.

 Additionally, I cannot endure more meetings and deliberations after this ump-teenth set of traumas (including ones I haven't mentioned in this repo that also happened during this time period, also are egregious, and also were induced by the Medical Center via coercion, ["#NotEnoughCarbs"](https://github.com/slerman12/BrokenWisdoms/blob/main/4-Faith.md) and more...) culminating six years of torture from this one institution.